Rewild, Revive, Reconnect

 Sustainable farming is about looking out for the whole ecosystem—from the microscopic life in the soil we don’t see, to the earth and communities we do—so all of it can stay healthy and thrive into the future. 🍄🌍💛

 Hi!
 I’m Nikko, the farmer behind Wild Gardens.
-I am a farmer, a sailboat captain, a dive master, traveller and more to unfold.
-I love learning and trying new things, I am happiest unplugging and being outside.
-I’m learning that a fulfilling life for me is balanced.
-Choosing to make the time learning new skills, slowing down, focusing on my health, yoga, working to support a community and connecting with them.
+I love farming, sailing, diving, travelling, yoga and so much more.
+I am happiest unplugging from screens and being outside!
+Living in a fast paced culture, I want to live a more connected life.
+Connected to the land, our food, family, community and with myself.
 Im either at the farm or on the water, my two happy places; where I feel the most present, least distracted and most connected.

-Farming and growing food is a very important to me, driven mostly by environmental concerns within the current food system.
-Long distance travels, added preservatives, additional packaging, food waste throughout the journey and less nutrient packed food… I wanted to have a smaller footprint and be healthier myself.
+Farming and growing food is very important to me, driven mostly by environmental concerns within the current food system.
+Long distance travels, added preservatives, additional packaging, food waste throughout the journey and less nutrient packed food did not seem to be a very sustainable or efficient system… drives me crazy produce and flowers shipped from so far away!
+I wanted to have a smaller footprint and be healthier myself.

 I’ve been farming for 14 years, learning different methods and practices.
-Grateful for all the knowledge passed on from farmers, and farmers before them.
-Nature is a dynamic ecosystem and it’s endlessly changing, gaining humility, growth and experiences every season.
+Grateful for all the knowledge passed on from farmers, and farmers before them!
+The learning is endless.

 Jesse is my partner in crime and has been a HUGE help getting this farm going.
 Couldn’t do it without him!
 Coming from forest firefighting, farming wasn’t on his radar.
 But since we both loved sailing, we left our comforts and took off for an adventure; leading us to boating and farming now.
 It has been a blast figuring it all out together.
 Jesses’ focus in life is around health, being active, taking care of his body and mind, travelling, diving, swimming, surfing, volleyball, sailing, wakeboarding, fishing, and sharing it all with a big community, you name it- he is down and stoked!